Raorchestes nerostagona: Description

 This species is distinguished from others in the genus by the presence of webbing between all the fingers and fully webbed toes as well.
 A fringe of skin is found along the outer edge of the fore and hind limbs.
 The tongue has a pointed papilla.
 The snout to vent length varies from about 3 to 3.5 cm and the colouration makes it cryptic among lichen and moss patches on tree trunks.
 The skin has projections making it appear rough.

+The calls made from high in the tree canopy consist of a high-pitched "pluck" sounding like a rain-drop falling into a bucket of water repeating about every 3 to 4 seconds.

+Habitat and threats

 The species was described as being widely distributed in the Wayanad region between Mananthavady, Sultan Battery, and Kalpetta where its call could be heard easily during the rainy season.
-The calls made from high in the tree canopy consist of a high-pitched "pluck" sounding like a rain-drop falling into a bucket of water repeating about every 3 to 4 seconds.
-Its natural habitat is in the forest canopy of tropical moist montane forests.
-It is threatened by habitat loss.
+It has been found in evergreen forests, high in the canopy.
+The female frog lays 40 eggs at a time in holes in trees.

+This frog is classified as vulnerable to extinction because the habitat within its range is subject to degradation.
+Human being cut down forests to build or expand roads, for logging, for the illegal harvesting of certain trees, and for agriculture and grazing space.
+Climate change might also kill this frog.

+Scientists have observed the fungus Batrachochytrium dendrobatidis on other frogs in Raorchestes, so it could infect R. munnarensis as well.
+Batrachochytrium dendrobatidis causes the fungal disease chytridiomycosis.

+People call this the "water droplet call canopy bush frog" because its voice sounds like water droplets.